 PCC has restructured the Aviation Science program to return to a student-centered approach to flight training.
 This enhanced flexibility fulfills our mission to accommodate a broad range of students.
 Our focus on your needs will bring you the proficiency to achieve your goals and prepare you for an outstanding career in this high-growth industry.

 However, this flexibility means that PCC’s program does not meet with Veterans Administration (VA) regulations and is not eligible for VA funding.
 As such, PCC will be unable to admit new, VA-funded students to the Aviation Science program.
 Learn more about this change.

 See the program overview page for information about transferring.

 Applying to PCC is free and only takes a few minutes.Apply now

-This program has an additional application process.
+Limited entry awards have an additional application process.
 Learn about the prerequisite requirements for the Aviation Science program.